Ceelog/phpdoc-en/src/language/operators/assignment.md

 The
 <a href="/language/oop5/basic.html#language.oop5.basic.new" class="link">new</a>
-operator returns a reference automatically, so assigning the result of
+operator returns a reference automatically, as such assigning the result of
 <a href="/language/oop5/basic.html#language.oop5.basic.new" class="link">new</a>
-by reference is not allowed as of PHP 7.0.0, results in an **`E_DEPRECATED`** message as of PHP 5.3.0, and an **`E_STRICT`** message in earlier versions.

-For example, this code will result in an error or warning:
+by reference is an error.

 ``` php
 <?php